 aircraft carrier to Guest.
-Hemingway would famously claim to have replied, "No, Wolfie, unfortunately she is a submarine and pass the word for everyone to be ready to close."22 But as Pilar steered toward the intruder, the vessel put on speed and was soon out of range.
+Hemingway would famously claim to have replied, "No, Wolfie, unfortunately she is a submarine and pass the word for everyone to be ready to close."
+But as Pilar steered toward the intruder, the vessel put on speed and was soon out of range.
 The message went out immediately from Pilar's tiny communications shack, presumably from the hand of Don Saxon, to the embassy in Havana, which in turn retransmitted the message to the Navy and the Fleet.
 The Navy paid Hemingway and Guest a small compliment that it did not pay to all members of the Hooligan Navy:

-HAVANA REPORTS SUBMARINE BE-LIEVED TO BE GERMAN 740 TON TYPE IN SIGHT FROM 1210 Q TO 1340 Q 22-58 N 83-26 W X INFORMANTS TWO RE-LIABLE AMERICANS ACCOMPANIED BY FOUR CUBANS.23 well into 1943.
-In early June, intelligence reports indicated that the Germans were sending submarines back into the area after a hiatus of a few months, and Hemingway was ordered to scour obscure keys and bays for signs of the enemy, a nerve-wracking but ultimately unproductive task.24 Then, after what appeared to be a successful attack by a U.S. Navy plane in nearby waters on 14 June, the pressure eased.
+HAVANA REPORTS SUBMARINE BE-LIEVED TO BE GERMAN 740 TON TYPE IN SIGHT FROM 1210 Q TO 1340 Q 22-58 N 83-26 W X INFORMANTS TWO RE-LIABLE AMERICANS ACCOMPANIED BY FOUR CUBANS.

+This submarine got away from both Hemingway and the Navy.
+But Operation Friendless continued well into 1943.
+In early June, intelligence reports indicated that the Germans were sending submarines back into the area after a hiatus of a few months, and Hemingway was ordered to scour obscure keys and bays for signs of the enemy, a nerve-wracking but ultimately unproductive task.
+Then, after what appeared to be a successful attack by a U.S. Navy plane in nearby waters on 14 June, the pressure eased.
 By 9 July, Saxon had broken out the coded transmission ending the patrol, and Pilar started the weeklong cruise back to Havana.